 Our main finding demonstrates that, for state-of-the-art network architectures such as fully-connected neural networks, convolutional networks (CNN), or residual networks (Resnet), assuming there are n training samples without duplication, as long as the number of parameters is polynomial in \(n\), first-order methods such as SGD can find global optima of the training objective efficiently, that is, with running time only polynomially dependent on the total number of parameters of the network.

 Function approximation theory

 Ignoring learnability, the pure function-approximation results are an interesting literature.
-If you can ignore that troublesom optimisation step, how general a thing can your neural network approximate as its depth and width and sparsity chagges?
-The most recent thing I looked at is (Grohs et al. 2019), which also has a survey of that literature.
-See also (Bölcskei et al. 2019; Wiatowski and Bölcskei 2015) They have some suggestive results, for example, that scaling with depth of network is vastly favourable for a fixed weight budget than in width of a neural network.
+If you can ignore that troublesome optimisation step, how general a thing can your neural network approximate as its depth and width and sparsity changes?
+The most recent thing I looked at is (Elbrächter et al. 2021), which also has a survey of that literature.
+See also (Bölcskei et al. 2019; Wiatowski and Bölcskei 2015).
+They derive some suggestive results, for example, that scaling with depth of network is vastly more favourable than in widthfor a fixed weight budget.

 Crazy physics stuff I have not read

 Wiatowski et al, (Wiatowski, Grohs, and Bölcskei 2018; Shwartz-Ziv and Tishby 2017) argue that looking at neural networks as random fields with energy propagation dynamics provides some insight to how they work.
 Haber and Ruthotto leverage some similar insights to argue you can improve NNs by looking at them as ODEs.

 Lin and Tegmark, argue that statistical mechanics provides inside to deep learning, and neuroscience (Lin and Tegmark 2016b, 2016a).
 Maybe on a similar tip, Natalie Wolchover summarises (Mehta and Schwab 2014).
 Charles H Martin.
 Why Deep Learning Works II: the Renormalization Group.